green-code-initiative/ecoCode-android/RULES.md

 # Android-specific Rules

-If you are a mobile developer, you can contribute to our [Android plugin](./android-plugin/) code scanner.
-Android-specific rules relies on a multi-scope scanning, including Java source files, Xml files, Gradle files, and more generally the project structure.
+Android-specific rules rely on a multi-scope scanning, including Java source files, Xml files, Gradle files, and more generally the project structure.

 ### 🍃 Environment